gp03pilot/gp03pilot.github.io/scl.md

 to the point where it could successfully deal with large changes in wood moisture content, but the rot problem was never solved.
-Although the development of all-bonded joints solved the major structural limitation of wood construction, moisturerelated problems persisted.
+Although the development of all-bonded joints solved the major structural limitation of wood construction, moisture related problems persisted.
 By 1945, moisture problems were perceived by the aircraft engineering community as a fundamental unresolved dilemma that severely limited wood as a viable engineering material for high-performance dynamic